-The identification of the philosophical problems inherent in Calvinism is enough to deem Calvinism a flawed exegesis of Scripture regarding the controverted texts.
+The identification of the philosophical problems inherent in Calvinism is enough to deem Calvinism a flawed exegesis regarding to the controverted texts.
 But alternative exegeses of the relevant texts are also available.
-And if these coherently account for the historical-grammatical data, expound a consistent flow of thought of the author in the immediate context and incorporate the theological truths affirmed by the broader canonical context without contradictions among them, then such interpretations present formidable challenges to a Calvinism that does not enjoy such philosophical and exegetical support.
+And if these exegeses coherently account for the historical-grammatical data, expound a consistent flow of thought of the author in the immediate context and incorporate the theological truths affirmed by the broader canonical context without contradictions among them, then such interpretations present formidable challenges to a Calvinism that does not enjoy such philosophical and exegetical support.
 These issues cannot be ignored.
 They are integral to what it means to interpret the Bible responsibly.
 As such, on both intellectual and exegetical grounds we have sufficient warrant to reject Calvinist soteriology.
 We can confidently conclude that Greear’s Calvinism is not what the Bible teaches.
 And since the deliberations of reason, logical reflection and moral intuition are essential to the grammatical-historical method of exegesis, his theology remains exegetically unjustified.
 Hence, I see no good reason why we should “believe both.”

 Note also that at this point no reasoning can reach further into the issue unless the principles of logic are acknowledged and allowed to validate what reason has concluded by her use of those principles.
 We must also follow reason back out of this intellectual cul-de-sac towards another solution as reason continues to employ the canons of logic in search of a coherent interpretation.
-For example, the Calvinist position is akin to someone asserting that a square circle or a married bachelor are a “tension” or a “mystery” to us, that is, claiming they are complementary, not contradictory.
-But this is unacceptable to logic and would amount to a mere assertions.
+For example, the Calvinist position is akin to someone asserting that a square circle or a married bachelor are a “tension” or a “mystery” to us, that is, claiming they are complementary and not contradictory.
+But this is unacceptable to logic and would amount to a mere assertion.
 We would have to bend over backwards intellectually to accept these propositions.
 This is precisely what the Calvinist requires of us – the suppression of our reasoning faculties.
-Rather than accept these assertions of complementarity, “tension” or “mystery,” we should conclude that this person has misunderstood the nature and definition of a square or a circle or both, or has misinterpreted the words “married” or “bachelor” or both.
-How is it that we know with assurance that a square circle or married bachelor are contradictory combinations of words, yet the Calvinist claims his propositions cannot be contradictory?
+Rather than accept these assertions of complementary, a “tension” or a “mystery,” we should conclude that this person has misunderstood the nature and definition of a square or a circle or both, or has misinterpreted the words “married” or “bachelor” or both.
+How is it that we know with assurance that a square circle or married bachelor are contradictory and incoherent combinations of words yet the Calvinist claims his propositions cannot be contradictory?
 The Calvinist will say it is because these propositions are given to us in God’s inspired Scripture and the nature of the concepts contained there are such that due to the limitations of our minds to comprehend the “things of God” they can “appear” to us as contradictory but they really are not?
 Is this a plausible answer?
-I don’t think so for the following reasons: 1) due to the same limitations of human reason, the Calvinist interpretations could be mistaken, 2) the laws of logic proceed from God’s very nature, 3) although we are fallen creatures reason accurately serves us in all other endeavors, 4) given number 2, inspiration does not lead to contradiction, merely limitation of knowledge which is genuine, biblical mystery, 4) an explanation as to why this is not a real contradiction is required, 5) contradiction can be identified, 6) to claim “apparent” contradiction on the basis of inspiration is question-begging.
+I don’t think so for the following reasons: 1) due to the same limitations of human reason, the Calvinist interpretations could be mistaken, 2) the laws of logic proceed from God’s very nature, 3) although we are fallen creatures reason accurately serves us in all other endeavors, 4) given number 2, inspiration does not lead to contradiction but merely limitation of knowledge which is genuine, biblical mystery, 4) an explanation as to why this is not a real contradiction is required from the Calvinist, 5) contradiction can be identified, and 6) to claim “apparent” contradiction on the basis of inspiration is question-begging.
 It presupposes the truth of the Calvinist interpretations which is the thing in question.

-The fact that the Calvinist claims they have found both determinism and human freedom and responsibility to be true from Scripture only raises the issue of whether or not they have rightly interpreted the Scripture on this matter.
+The fact that the Calvinist claims they have found both theistic determinism and human freedom and responsibility to be true from Scripture only raises the issue of whether or not they have rightly interpreted the Scripture on this matter.

 All this is especially pertinent in light of the question Greear raises next in his book which is, “What does a gospel-centered church look like?”
 He answers,